 Various federal and state statutes permit or require release of subscriber information to government entities, criminal defendants and civil litigants who issue or obtain legal demands.
 The legal demands can take various forms, depending on the information sought.
-The most common forms are subpoenas, court orders, warrants, national security letters and requests under emergency circumstances.
+The most common types of legal demands are subpoenas, court orders, warrants, national security letters and requests under emergency circumstances.
 Each type of demand has its own corresponding legal standard and requirements that the requestor must meet for the demand to be lawful.
-Generally speaking, the more sensitive the type of information sought, the higher the legal standard to obtain it.
+Generally speaking, the more sensitive the type of information sought, the higher the legal standard required to obtain it.
+For example, requests for the content of communications, such as a wiretap request, require a more rigorous showing.
+Requests for subscriber name and address or records of voice calls are examples of non-content requests that require a less rigorous showing.

-The table below identifies the most common types of subscriber information requested from TMUS and type of legal process required.
+The following table identifies the most common types of subscriber information requested from TMUS and type of legal process required.

-Types of Information Requested Minimum Required Legal Process Legal Standard (Generally) Subscriber Information (e.g., information a customer provides when signing up for service, such as name and address) Subpoena Based on determination that the information sought is relevant to a criminal or civil matter Historical Transaction Detail Information (e.g., non-content information about past voice calls, text messages or data sessions, such as start time, duration, numbers called or texted) Subpoena Based on determination that the information sought is relevant to a criminal or civil matter Emergency Information (e.g., subscriber information, location information, transactional detail, content (if available), in emergencies) Certification of Emergency from Law Enforcement/Public Safety Answering Points Good faith belief by the carrier of that an emergency exists Real Time (prospective) Call Detail Information, Non-content (Pen register/trap and trace) (e.g., information on incoming and outgoing phone numbers for a specific phone/mobile device, time transmitted, duration of the call) Pen Register Court Order Relevant and material to an ongoing criminal investigation Historical Cell Site Location Information "CSLI" (e.g., location of towers that a phone/mobile device used in the past over a specific period of time) Court Order or Warrant Relevant and material to an ongoing criminal investigation or probable cause, depending on the jurisdiction Real Time (prospective) Audio content (e.g., phone conversation) Wiretap Court Order Probable cause, reasonable grounds to suspect that a crime has been committed.
-Only for certain serious crimes Real Time (prospective) Content (e.g., text messages or streamed data) Wiretap Court Order Probable cause, reasonable grounds to suspect that a crime has been committed.
-Only for certain serious crimes Real Time Location (e.g., approximate location of a phone/mobile device) Search Warrant Probable cause, reasonable grounds to suspect that a crime has been committed Historical Cell Tower Dump Information (e.g., list of phone numbers which used a specific cell tower during a specific period of time) Court Order or Search Warrant Relevant and material to an ongoing criminal investigation or probable cause, reasonable grounds to suspect that a crime has been committed.
-Stored Content (e.g., saved voicemail message) Search Warrant Probable cause, reasonable grounds to suspect that a crime has been committed
+Types of Information Requested Minimum Required Legal Process Legal Standard (Generally) Subscriber Information (e.g., information a customer provides when signing up for service, such as name and address) Subpoena Based on determination that the information sought is relevant to a criminal or civil matter.
+Historical Transaction Detail Information (e.g., non-content information about past voice calls, text messages or data sessions, such as start time, duration, numbers called or texted) Subpoena Based on determination that the information sought is relevant to a criminal or civil matter.
+Emergency Information (e.g., subscriber information, location information, transactional detail, content (if available), in emergencies) Certification of Emergency from Government Entity or verified request from Public Safety Answering Point Good faith belief by the carrier that an emergency exists.
+Real Time (prospective) Call Detail Information, Non-content (Pen register/trap and trace) (e.g., information on incoming and outgoing phone numbers for a specific phone/mobile device, time transmitted, duration of the call) Pen Register Court Order Relevant and material to an ongoing criminal investigation.
+Historical Location Information (e.g., cell tower location information; timing advance) Search Warrant Probable cause.
+Real Time (prospective) Audio content (e.g., phone conversation) Wiretap Court Order Probable cause.
+Only for certain serious crimes.
+Real Time (prospective) Content (e.g., text messages or streamed data) Wiretap Court Order Probable cause.
+Only for certain serious crimes.
+Real Time Location (e.g., approximate location of a phone/mobile device) Search Warrant Probable cause.
+Historical Cell Tower Dump Information (e.g., list of phone numbers which used a specific cell tower during a specific period of time) Court Order or Search Warrant Relevant and material to an ongoing criminal investigation or probable cause.
+Stored Content (e.g., text and voicemail messages, if stored) Search Warrant Probable cause.